-A key part of the study will test the role of a single distribution point, controls over product quality, food and hygiene standards and administrative records.
-As all cockles received in the centre will be recorded and cross referenced with beach landings, and this will be the only point of sale, there should be complete traceability of all produce.
+A key part of the study was to test the role of a single distribution point, controls over product quality, food and hygiene standards and administrative records.
+As all cockles received in the centre were to be recorded and cross referenced with beach landings, and this was the only point of sale, there should be complete traceability of all produce.

-While a small group of fishermen will undertake a limited commercial fishery to help Marine Scotland conduct the study, the fishery itself will remain closed.
-The Inshore Fishing (Prohibition of Fishing for Cockles) (Solway Firth) (Scotland) Order 2011 remains in place and it will not be rescinded until a sustainable management model is established.
+A small group of fishermen undertook a limited commercial fishery to help Marine Scotland conduct the study, while the fishery remained closed.
+The Inshore Fishing (Prohibition of Fishing for Cockles) (Solway Firth) (Scotland) Order 2011 remained in place throughout and it was not be rescinded until a sustainable management model was established.

-In addition, Solway Firth Partnership commissioned a Solway Firth Cockle Fishery Review of Management Options last year and this work has recently been completed.
+In addition, Solway Firth Partnership commissioned a Solway Firth Cockle Fishery Review of Management Options in 2014.
 This complementary study was funded by the Dumfries and Galloway Fisheries Local Action Group (FLAG) under the European Fisheries Fund Axis 4 programme and Marine Scotland.
-The aims are to inform future management and to consider the cross border context for the fishery using Marine Stewardship Council (MSC) standards as a guide to sustainability.
-The work is aligned to Project Inshore, a wider partnership project led by Seafish using MSC as a way to assess and inform the management of inshore fisheries.
+The aims were to inform future management and to consider the cross border context for the fishery using Marine Stewardship Council (MSC) standards as a guide to sustainability.
+The work was aligned to Project UK, a wider partnership project led by Seafish using MSC as a way to assess and inform the management of inshore fisheries.

 The approach included an analysis of past management experience; a comparison of management practice (and supporting legislation) on both sides of the border; exploration of future management scenarios drawing on examples of good practice; and provision of a cost / benefit analysis.
 A presentation on the final report received positive feedback from stakeholders.

-These are just some of the elements of work underway towards a sustainable Solway cockle fishery and demonstrate the commitment to establishing a fishery for the future that protects the environment and supports local communities and businesses.
+Work is still ongoing to try and open a sustainable Solway cockle fishery.
+It is hoped to establish a fishery for the future that protects the environment and supports local communities and businesses.
 The continental market for shellfish will always be an important one but, in time, it would be great to see Solway cockles on the menu of local restaurants as well adding to the culinary experience of this special region.